PHtorres/nextjs-ignite-shop/README.md

 # Ignite Shop

-An nice example of a shop app using NEXTjs
+A nice example of a shop app using NEXT.js

 ## Demo